A Complete Guide to AP Automation

 - Reduced keying & paper pushing: By 2021, 51% of accounts payable practitioners anticipate that their department will eliminate most of the paper invoices it currently receives from suppliers, according to IOFM's 2018 Future of Accounts Payable Study.
 IOFM also found that nearly one-third of practitioners expect that their accounts payable department will eliminate 25-50% of the paper invoices it currently receives from suppliers.

-- More digital technologies: The wide array of technologies available for accounts payable automation can overwhelm even the most tech-savvy individuals.
+- More digital technologies: The wide array of technologies available for AP automation can overwhelm even the most tech-savvy individuals.
 So, which technologies will be most important to the future of the accounts payable profession?
 Accounts payable practitioners are placing their bets on image capture, intelligent data capture, mobile, cloud, and artificial intelligence, per IOFM.

 - Data-driven payables: According to IOFM's study, 63% of accounts payable practitioners expect that the use of their department's data across the enterprise will increase "slightly" or "significantly" over the next three years.
 Automation will put critical data at the fingertips of authorized users, no matter where they are located.
 Users across the enterprise will track cost and consumption metrics, gain full visibility into working capital and spending trends, manage utility costs and consumption in a single location, filter reports, and benchmark performance to reveal opportunities with year-over-year reporting.

 - Better staff utilization: In the future, accounts payable staff will spend less time on manual tasks and more time on value-add activities such as data analysis and vendor master cleanup.
-Automation will eliminate most of the laborious steps associated with invoice processing, including invoice receipt and validation, extraction of header and line-item data, matching of invoices to purchase orders, routing of invoices for approval or exceptions handling, and uploading information from approved invoices to an ERP and payment application.
+AP automation will eliminate most of the laborious steps associated with invoice processing, including invoice receipt and validation, extraction of header and line-item data, matching of invoices to purchase orders, routing of invoices for approval or exceptions handling, and uploading information from approved invoices to an ERP and payment application.

 - An end to snail mail payments: Accounts payable departments expect to make less than half as many payments to suppliers via paper check within the next three years, according to IOFM.
 Compared to electronic payment methods, paper checks cost over 30 times as much, are responsible for 10 times the fraud losses, and take longer to send.
 Businesses will use ACH and virtual card to pay more of their suppliers.